wangby511/System-Design-Architecture-and-Infra/design-common.md

 **Rocks DB** - The basic constructs of RocksDB are memtable, an in-memory data-structure to ensure very low latency on reads. sorted static table files (SST files): where data is finally persisted on disk.

+**MD5** - MD5 hashes are 128 bits in length and generally represented by 32 hex digits.

+**Merkle Tree** - Merkle Trees are used in Dynamo to identify any inconsistencies between nodes.
+Individual nodes maintain separate Merkle Trees for the key ranges that they store and they can be used to quickly work out if data is consistent and if not, identify which pieces of information need to be synchronized.

 ## Common Component

 ### Load Balancer